Disorganise/Pi4Nextcloud/README.md

 # Nextcloud
 We're going to go with Nextcloud All-in-one.
-Ultimate sources are:  The example [compose.yaml] (https://github.com/nextcloud/all-in-one/blob/main/compose.yaml) and the info about [reverse procy] (https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md)
+Ultimate sources are:  The example [compose.yaml](https://github.com/nextcloud/all-in-one/blob/main/compose.yaml) and the info about [reverse proxy](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md)

 ## Initial Deploy of AIO container
 Go back to Portainer to create a new Stack